-The large majority of total joint replacement patients are ready to go directly home after one to two nights.
-You'll be given written discharge instructions and prescriptions for any medications needed after discharge.
-This information will be reviewed with you in any questions answered before you leave.
+Whether you are going home directly from the hospital or staying at a skilled nursing facility, you'll be given written discharge instructions and prescriptions for any medications needed after discharge.
+This information will be reviewed with you.

 Equipment and After Care Services